Continuing Education Activity

 - RER >1.1 indicates significant stress induced by exercise; however, not an indication to stop the test.

 - If <1 in the absence of other hemodynamic abnormality or changes in the EKG, it either might be an indication for deconditioning with submaximal cardiovascular effort or severe COPD where the hyperinflation of lungs can interrupt the hyperventilation process needed to exhale the excess VCO2

 Oxygen Uptake Efficiency Slope (OUES)

-Slope of the logarithmic relationship between VO2 and minute Ventilation during exercise for any given VO2.
+This value is the slope of the logarithmic relationship between VO2 and minute ventilation during exercise for any given VO2.
 The OUES is fairly linear throughout progressive exercise.

-- Steeper slope represents more efficient oxygen uptake
+- A steeper slope represents a more efficient oxygen uptake

 - Known to be a significant predictor for mortality in adult heart failure patients